-- Mendocino County BHRS is interested in the most culturally responsive use of new technologies such as video language conferencing and translation software. - We would like technical assistance on how to use new technology to grow our language access. - We would like technical assistance on effective ways to improve our bilingual workforce. - We would like information and support around coordinating Mental Health/Behavioral Health translator trainings.
+- Mendocino County Behavioral Health & Recovery Services is interested in the most culturally responsive use of new technologies such as video language conferencing. - We would like technical assistance on how to use new technology to grow our language access. - We would like technical assistance on effective ways to improve our bilingual workforce. - We would like information and support around coordinating Mental Health/Behavioral Health translator trainings.